cbergmeir/cc2425/session4/README.md

     image: redis
 ```

-Now, let’s look at real-world example of a Docker Compose file and break it down step-by-step to understand all of this better.
+Now, let’s look at a real-world example of a Docker Compose file and break it down step-by-step to understand all of this better.
 Note that all the clauses and keywords in this example are commonly used keywords and industry standard.

 With just these, you can start a development workflow.
 There are some more advanced keywords that you can use in production, but for now, let’s just get started with the necessary clauses.

 ```
-version: '3'
 services:
   web:
     # Path to dockerfile.